rub3n2000/parcelreactprojectbuilder/README.md

 **dotnetReactwAuth** A Dotnet core 3.1 wrapper project, with prebuilt auth in backend and frontend.
 It serves a parcel react frontend,
                      with a login form and register form, and a secret page you must login to see, at /*.
 While it serves
                      api at /api/{controllername}/{action}/{id}.
                      Only routes prefixed by /api/ will not return frontend. x unit test folders also included, for those who wish to do unit and integration testing on the backend.
                      Default database is a local sqlite db that gets created within the project.
 Feel free to replace it.

+**dotnetReactODataAuth** A Dotnet core 3.1 wrapper project, with prebuilt auth in backend and frontend.
+It serves a parcel react frontend,
+                     with a login form and register form, and a secret page you must login to see, at /*.
+While it serves
+                     api at /api/{controllername}/{action}/{id}.
+                     Additionally, OData is implemented.
+                     Only routes prefixed by /api/ will not return frontend. x unit test folders also included, for those who wish to do unit and integration testing on the backend.
+                     Default database is a local sqlite db that gets created within the project.
+Feel free to replace it.